 Publications

-11. Herrera, M.J., Heras, J., German, D.P.
-(2022) Comparative transcriptomics reveal tissue level specialization towards diet in prickleback fishes.
-Journal of Comparative Physiology B: In Press
+11. Herrera, M. J., Heras, J., and German, D. P. (2022).
+Comparative transcriptomics reveal tissue level specialization towards diet in prickleback fishes.
+Journal of Comparative Physiology B, 192(2), 275-295.

-10. Frederick, A. R., Heras, J., Friedman, C. S., & German, D. P. (2022).
+10. Frederick, A. R., Heras, J., Friedman, C. S., and German, D. P. (2022).
 Withering syndrome induced gene expression changes and a de-novo transcriptome for the Pinto abalone, Haliotis kamtschatkana.
 Comparative Biochemistry and Physiology Part D: Genomics and Proteomics, 100930.

 9. Heras, J. (2021).
 Fish Transcriptomics: Applied to our Understanding of Aquaculture.
 In Rodriguez-Anaya, L. Z., and Escobedo-Bonilla, C. M. (Eds.).
 (2021).
 Transcriptomics from Aquatic Organisms to Humans.
 CRC Press.